lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-This is a very common usage for tables, as presenting diverse data types in a
-single format is challenging for figure, which is usually the case with descriptive
-tables.
-In fact, including this descriptive information is part of the STROBE
-guidelines.

 {{tabbed?}}

-also baseline table, and another one of over time.
+A classic use for tables is showing the basic characteristics of a cohort dataset, as there are diverse data types and summary statistics that need to be shown.
+Including a basic participant characteristics table is part of the STROBE requirements.

+Using the carpenter package, create a table showing summary statistics for each data collection visit.

 `@instructions`
+- Convert `followup_visit_number` and `got_cvd` to factor variables.
+- Set the visit number as the header/columns of the table.
+-

 `@hint`